sb2cl/onemodel/docs/source/index.rst

 OneModel syntax allows the user to define models based on chemical (and pseudo-chemical) reactions, differential equations, and algebraic equations.
 OneModel is written in Python and it provides two interfaces: a command-line interface for expert-users, and a graphical user interface for non-expert users.

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` OneModel.
+Check out the :doc:`installation` and :doc:`quick_start` sections for further information.

 .. note::